 The big story regarding “valuables” happened recently and by now, everyone has heard about it.
 An older couple walking their dog in Northern California and came across a few buckets of gold coins from the 1800s.
-They’re worth around $10 million, and while they were smart in not saying who they are or where they…Continue
+They’re worth around $10 million, and while they were smart in not saying who they are or where they live…Continue

 When I was a DJ at a classic rock radio station, my friends asked if I got sick of certain bands that seemed to get played endlessly.
 The answer was always no, because they have such a huge catalog of songs.

 One of the bands that had over 10 songs always in rotation was Jethro Tull.
 They were also a band that would do great promotions and great concerts.
 I kept trying to get lead singer/flutist Ian Andersons autograph.
 It was difficult.

 My friend Arnold, whose favorite band was…Continue

 You know how each year at the Oscars they show the guys that counted the ballots walking up the red carpet with the suitcases?
 I seem to recall a time when those suitcases were actually handcuffed to their wrists.

 In movies we get the occasional scene with somebody carrying a suitcase that’s cuffed to their…Continue